Article/Photos from NationalProfessionalFishingLeague.com

 Taking the inaugural NPFL event wire-to-wire, John Soukup took the lead day 1 with 20-pounds, 12-ounces and never looked back.
 He followed up that haul with a 20-pounds, 2-ounce limit on day 2 and even with the toughest day of the week coming on the final day, Soukup got it done.

-Soukup spent his week looking at fish on his Garmin Livescope installed by The Bass Tank.
+Soukup spent his week looking at fish on his Garmin Livescope.
 Quality equipment and a solid game plan were key to his week.
 He ran the Xpress Boat X21 Pro quietly in and out of shallow areas with brush that were holding big bass.

 “One little tree gave me 20-pounds on day 1, but today was super tough.
 I lost a “helper” off a dock that was around 2 1/2 pounds.
 At one point, I had a small limit in the 6-pound range.
 I kept working that jerkbait, and I would rotate to a spinning rod when I needed.”

 Not only was a spinning rod part of his plan, his two biggest bass came on it.
 Soukup began his final day dealing with local pressure and stingy fish, catching 1-pound bass one after another.
 A 5-pounder later in the day helped put him over the top, but the fish didn’t come easy.

 “That big one today, I had to hover it over the brush pile and work it through there.
 I watched it come up and finally ate it.
 Today some followed it for like 40-feet and wouldn’t bite it.
 The small ones would come up and crush it instantly.”

 The Oklahoma pro rotated through a series of jerkbaits, all thrown on Denali Rods and Daiwa Reels.
 His spinning rods were spooled with 7-pound Sunline.
 Each day the fish positioned and reacted differently, and Soukup was right there to make them eat.